Aliases for CAPN9 Gene

 GeneCards Summary for CAPN9 Gene

 CAPN9 (Calpain 9) is a Protein Coding gene.
-Diseases associated with CAPN9 include gastric cancer.
-Among its related pathways are Apoptosis Pathway and DREAM Repression and Dynorphin Expression.
+Diseases associated with CAPN9 include Gastric Cancer.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Focal Adhesion.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
 An important paralog of this gene is CAPN14.

 UniProtKB/Swiss-Prot Summary for CAPN9 Gene